ritwikshanker/Hogwarts-Legacy-MacOS/README.md

 ### **7. Fix missing dependencies**

-Any missing DLLs or components shown in logs must be installed.
+Any missing DLLs or components shown in logs must be installed using Mac Terminal and `brew` (Google the name of the missing packages to find command to install them).

 ### **8. Install `vcrun2022`**